 Grandpa told me his truth.
 It was the most honest, sincere, and heartfelt thing Grandpa ever said to me.
 Five little words can say so much—“I’m just not that way” he said to me.
 Was he talking about being just a loving person or was he talking about sharing his deepest love with someone else?
-To me, those five words became only three.
+Grandpa opened up his heart to me that day, and to me, those five words became three — I love you.

 Each of us has a type of box inside us that is pure and unblemished.
 People either keep it locked, or they unlock it.
 And yet, every one holds in it the exact same thing, and that thing is Love.
 Sometimes when people open their own box, it’s to let love out and sometimes it’s to let love in.
 Grandpa had his own box—one in which we may never know how much of his love he poured out of it or how much love he kept in it.
 Was it a box like a jewelry box that plays a pretty gift of music when it is opened?
 Or was it a box that could never be filled up enough?